CEED/libCEED/doc/sphinx/source/libCEEDdev.md

 The `/gpu/*/magma` backends delegate to the corresponding `/gpu/*/ref` backends.
 These backends provide better performance for {ref}`CeedBasis` kernels but do not have the improvements from the `/gpu/*/gen` backends for {ref}`CeedOperator`.

-The `/*/*/occa` backends are not part of any family and generally are not well maintained.
+The `/*/*/occa` backends are an experimental feature and not part of any family.

 ## Internal Layouts